Hiwonder-docs/JetMax/source/docs/6_Advanced_Program_Lessons.md

 **1. Backup data on Windows**

 1) Create a blank file with .img suffix.
-We recommend you to use “**WinImager**” and the tutorial is available on the Internet.
+We recommend you to use "**WinImager**" and the tutorial is available on the Internet.

 2. Insert the SD card storing the system image and select the corresponding SD card drive letter.

-3. Open **Win32Disklmager** and click “**Read**”.
+3. Open **Win32Disklmager** and click "**Read**".
 Then the Jetson Nano file in SD card will be converted into system image.

 **2. Backup data on Linux**